AshDev355/Netbot_/README.md

 # 🤖 NetBot

-**A full-stack AI chatbot with a face.** Sign in with your face, your password, or Google — then chat with an assistant that remembers you, reads your documents, searches the web, and talks back out loud.
+**A full-stack AI chatbot.** Sign in with your face, your password, or Google — then chat with an assistant that remembers you, reads your documents, searches the web, and talks back out loud.

 ```
 FastAPI + Supabase (Postgres/pgvector) + Gemini   ·   Next.js + React